 The first new moon after the rising of Matariki in June signals the middle of winter and the beginning of a new year.
 It is a time to celebrate life and remember those who died in the previous year.

 - Put the students into groups of three.
 Each trio will need a set of six puzzle cards (two each) and a diagram of the Matariki star cluster (see Copymaster 1).
 Tell the students that they need to use the clues on the cards to name each star.
 They will need to work together as each clue is important.
 You may need to clarify words like arc and trapezium.
+You could also provide a reference chart of shapes and shape names for students to refer to.
 Encourage students to find definitions online rather than tell them.
-After a suitable period of time bring the class back together to name each star.
+After a suitable period of time, bring the class back together to name each star.

 - You may like to show your students this video of the seven sisters.
 The sisters behave like ‘wandering stars’ so are given jobs to do.

 - Tell the students that one role of a Tohunga (expert) is to read the Matariki stars at dawn of the new moon.
-If star cluster is bright, clear and appears ‘spread’ this forecasts good news for the year ahead.
-If the star cluster is dull, fuzzy and appeared ‘close together’ this indicates a year that will be lean.
+If the star cluster is bright, clear and appears ‘spread’ this forecasts good news for the year ahead.
+If the star cluster is dull, fuzzy and appear ‘close together’ this indicates a year that will be lean.
 In some iwi the individual stars are read so the long range forecast is more specific.
 In particular, the stars related to food gathering or growing are looked at closely.
+Find out about the beliefs of your local iwi, and integrate these into the lesson.

 - Ask: What would the Tohunga predict this year?

-Students might say that the year will be windy and sea fishing poor.
-However freshwater food, like eels, will be plentiful.
+Students might say that the year will be windy and sea fishing will be poor.
+However fishing for freshwater food, like eels, will be plentiful.
 The crops will do well and rain will be balanced, not too much and not too little.
 The forest will have a lean year so don’t count on lots of birds to eat.

 - Ask: How many bright stars and how many dull stars did you expect to get?
 Why?